Axurios/MD_tdlog/README.md

 ## Purpose

-The applications was designed for researchers from the CEA Paris-Saclay working on the prediction of molecular dynamics.
-Their goal is to train a prediction model using the Fisher Divergence metric instead of the RMSE.
+The application was designed for researchers at CEA Paris-Saclay working on the prediction of molecular dynamics.
+Their objective is to train a prediction model using the Fisher Divergence metric instead of RMSE.
+However, training the model with this metric would be too time-consuming due to the complexity of the formulas used for computing gradients.

-However, training the model with this metric would take too long because of the complex formulas that are used for computing gradients.
-We will instead fine-tune the model by adding a linear layer that uses the descriptors found for the optimized $\theta$ to calculate $\theta_f$.
+To address this, we fine-tune the model by adding a linear layer that uses the descriptors found for the optimized **θ** to compute **θ_f**.

-Our application's main function consists of that last step.
-The user can provide the descriptors he wants and get the corresponding $\theta_f$.
-It also allows the user to compare $\theta_f$ and $\theta$.
+The main functionality of our application is this final step.
+Users can provide their chosen descriptors and obtain the corresponding **θ_f**.
+Additionally, the application allows users to compare **θ_f** and **θ**.

-We chose the design a Qt application because researchers often run their programs locally instead of using websites.
-It is also easier for them to changes and add functionnalities as the only programming language used is python, which they use on a daily basis.
+We chose to develop the application using Qt for several reasons:

+- Researchers often run their programs **locally** rather than using web-based solutions.
+- Qt allows for easy modification and extension of functionalities, as the application is written entirely in **Python**, a language researchers use daily.
+- Qt integrates well with **Matplotlib**, which we use for **loss landscape visualization** because it is highly customizable.

 ## Loss Landscape button